heinrich5991/libtw2/doc/datafile.md

 Each item offset is the offset of the item with the corresponding index, relative to the first item's position in the file.

-Each data offset are offset of the data with the corresponding index, relative to the position of the first data in the file.
+Each data offset is an offset of the data with the corresponding index, relative to the position of the first data item in the file.
 The data item's size can then be calculated from the next data item's offset or the size of the data section.

 Each data size is the size of the uncompressed data of the data with the corresponding index.
 Note that this field is only present in datafile version